jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-mqtt.md

 The IoT device needs to be coded to communicate with *test.mosquitto.org* using MQTT to send telemetry values with the light sensor reading, and receive commands to control the LED.

-In this part of the lesson, you will connect your Raspberry Pi or virtual IoT device to an MQTT broker.
+In this part of the lesson, you will connect your ESP32 IoT device to an MQTT broker.

-## Install the MQTT client package
+## Connect the ESP32 board to the Internet and install the MQTT package

-To communicate with the MQTT broker, you need to install an MQTT library pip package either on your Pi, or in your virtual environment if you are using a virtual device.
+To communicate with the MQTT broker, you need to install an MQTT [micropython-lib](https://github.com/micropython/micropython-lib) package on your ESP32 board.
+For that first you need to connedct your board to the network.
+After a successful connection it will be used the `mip` package manager to install the needed packages.

 ### Task